nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

          `biosample` _entity -- based on metadata describing_ `M` _-- to both_ `M1.fastq`
          _and_ `M2.fastq`_.
-As above, final decisions regarding detailed rules mapping native DCC data to Level 1 entities are necessarily left to serialization engineers; CFDE staff will be available as needed to offer feedback and guidance when navigating mapping issues._
+As above, final decisions regarding detailed rules mapping native DCC data to Level 1 entities are necessarily left to DCC-associated investigators and serialization engineers; CFDE staff will be available as needed to offer feedback and guidance when navigating mapping issues._
    * `subject` _introduced (also cf. below, §"Common fields" and §"Taxonomy and the `subject` entity")_
       * _The Level 1_ `subject` _entity is a generic container meant to represent any biological